broch/broch.github.io/posts/double-slits-elm.md

 ### Interaction with Javascript

 If you look at the source for this page, you'll see that the select control for setting the number of slits isn't actually part of the Elm application (though it could easily be).
-I decided to experiment with using a [port](https://guide.elm-lang.org/interop/javascript.html) to update the value.` This is pretty straightforward.
-I just added the port, like so:
+I decided to experiment with using a [port](https://guide.elm-lang.org/interop/javascript.html) to update the value, like so:

 ```elm
 port numberOfSlits : (Int -> msg) -> Sub msg
 ```

-and [added a subscription](https://github.com/tekul/elm-slits/blob/4232544c5f5c74734ada4d81667b788c33044c7f/src/Main.elm#L66) to `numberOfSlits NumSlits`.
+and I [added a subscription](https://github.com/tekul/elm-slits/blob/4232544c5f5c74734ada4d81667b788c33044c7f/src/Main.elm#L66) to `numberOfSlits NumSlits`.
 The app then receives messages of type `NumSlits` and it can update the model accordingly.
 If Javascript tries to send in something invalid (not of the expected `Int` type), then Elm won't let it in and will log an error in the console.
 <a href="javascript:void(0)" onclick="app.ports.numberOfSlits.send(10)">Clicking here</a>
 should change the number of slits to ten.